Igalia/gallery-plugin-facerecognition-resetter/README.md

 Gallery has a facerecognition functionality since PR1.2.
 This features uses a SQLite database in which stores the learning from running the algorithm on Gallery's pictures.

+This database is protected through the usage of some AEGIS credentials so it is not possible to remove, read or write the database manually from a terminal or another application.

-Eventually, we would like to remove this database.
+Eventually, we would like to remove or un/protect this database.
 One of the reasons for doing so is that sometimes this database gets corrupted and the feature stops working.

-Unfortunately, this database is protected through the usage of some AEGIS credentials so it is not possible to remove the database manually from a terminal or another application.
+Also, it seems that the protection makes the feature to work oddly, so it is better to have the DB unprotected.

 As Gallery uses a plugin mechanism, it is possible to write a new filter that, instead of acting on an image, it could be used to run